atalv/experiments/TimeSeries/README.md

 * [Kaggle implementation done by me](https://www.kaggle.com/code/vivekatal/store-sales-forecasting-r-markdown).

-* **Check the `grocery-store-sales-arima.md`** to see the final output of the R Markdown script (`.Rmd`) **nicely rendered on GitHub**.
+* **Check the `grocery-store-sales-ARIMA.md`** (*.md version*) to see the final output of the R Markdown script (`.Rmd`) **nicely rendered on GitHub**.

 #### Codes:
-- *`grocery-store-sales-arima.Rmd`*: This includes all the R codes for this problem where EDA, data pre-processing, feature creation, and model build are present.
+- *`grocery-store-sales-ARIMA.Rmd`*: This includes all the R codes for this problem where EDA, data pre-processing, feature creation, and model build are present.
-- *`grocery-store-sales-deep-aws.ipynb`*: This includes an experimental implementation of the same problem using [DeepAR](https://arxiv.org/pdf/1704.04110.pdf).
+- *`grocery-store-sales-DeepAR-aws-Verbose.ipynb`*: This includes an experimental implementation of the same problem using [DeepAR](https://arxiv.org/pdf/1704.04110.pdf) on AWS Sagemaker.
 Hyperparameter tuning is not done; that should have been done using time series cross-validation.
+    - **`grocery-store-sales-DeepAR-aws-TrimmedOutput.ipynb`**: This is the light weight version of above notebook so that it can be rendered easily on GitHub.
+Some verbose outputs are truncated, no other changes.

 #### Notes:
 1. Initial idea is to create some descriptive of the data, e.g., how many stores are there, how many products are there, distribution of sales by store, distribution of sales by product, etc.